microsoft/vsts-agent-docker/README.md

 ## Derived Images

 ### `standard` images
 These derived images include a set of standard capabilities that enable many of the built-in VSTS build and release tasks.
-For instance, the Ubuntu-based standard images include:
+The Ubuntu-based standard images currently include:

 - Basic command-line utilities (curl, ftp, etc.)
-- Essential build tools (gcc, make, cmake, etc.)
+- Essential build tools (gcc, make, etc.)
+- CMake 3.9.1
-- Open JDK 8
+- Open JDK 7 (1.7.0_95) and 8 (1.8.0_131)
-- Java tools (ant, gradle, maven)
+- Java tools (ant 1.9.6, gradle 2.10, maven 3.3.9)
-- Python and Python 3
+- Python 2.7.12 and Python 3.5.2
-- Node.js (latest stable version)
+- Node.js 8.4.0
-- .NET Core SDK
+- .NET Core SDK 2.0.0

-The standard images are updated periodically with newer versions of the above tools.
-If you want to lock down to specific versions, you can reference a specific build of a standard image.

-For more details on the Ubuntu-based standard images, see [this](https://github.com/Microsoft/vsts-agent-docker/tree/master/ubuntu/derived/standard) page.

 ### `docker` images
 These derived images include a version of the Docker CLI and a compatible version of the Docker Compose CLI.
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.